PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 2. **Signup.** Improving the signup funnel.
 Running A/B tests of options like [single sign on buttons](https://github.com/PostHog/posthog/pull/13234).
 [Verifying emails](https://github.com/PostHog/posthog/pull/13632) and adding two-factor authentication.
 3. **Onboarding.** Setting up [in-app messaging](https://github.com/PostHog/posthog/pull/13108) and notifications.
 Set up customer.io.
 Add [autocapture](https://github.com/PostHog/posthog/pull/14687) and session recording toggles.

 Billing is a major focus recently because we believe we can provide a better offering to users if we charge for separate products.
-This will lead to grow across the signup, usage, and revenue metrics the growth team cares about.
+This will lead to growth across the signup, usage, and revenue metrics the growth team cares about.
 This also means implementing this is on the growth team’s plate, and it’s a big task.

 ## Why do growth engineers matter?

-Many businesses and engineering teams lose focus on the core metrics needed to grow.
+Many businesses and engineering teams lose focus on the growth metrics.
 Growth engineering work across teams, products, and code base to keep this focus.
 In doing so, they can make a massive impact on those metrics.

 There are many growth opportunities a standard engineering team doesn’t care about, but growth engineers do.
 This is because those engineering teams don’t set their goals as driving signups or activation.
 They focus on making the product better, which is necessary for growth engineers to exist.
 You can’t growth a non-existent product.